yugandashaudi/ChatApplication-/README.md

     }
 ```

-Then in the nofitication url we can see the unread messages updated
+Then in the `nofitication` `url` we can see the `unread` messages updated
+# HHTP Requests

+## Active messages inside a chat room
 Now we will see the https requests.
 Firstly we are going to get the active conversation between the user and reciever.
-we get request on the url localhost:8000/conversation/yugan_test
+we get request on the url [tittle](localhost:8000/conversation/yugan_test)
-Then we will get the last active messages between the yugan and test
+Then we will get the last active messages between the `yugan` and `test`
-here yugan_test is the look up field you can give any parameters like yugan_test2 this will show the messages between the yugan and test2.
+here `yugan_test` is the `look up` field you can give any parameters like `yugan_test2` this will show the messages between the yugan and test2.

+## Get the chat history with last 50 messages between the user and receiver
-And if we want to get the chat history between the sender and reciever we call get the url localhost:8000/messages/?conversation=yugan_test
+And if we want to get the chat history between the sender and reciever we call get the url [tittle](localhost:8000/messages/?conversation=yugan_test)
-this will return the count and all the messages between the yugan and test.
+this will return the count and all the messages between the `yugan` and `test`.

+## Send the files as messages between the sender and receiver
 And lastly we are going to send the files from sender to the reciever and this will be done through the https protocol rather than websockets protocol.
-We send the post request to the url localhost:8000/filesmessage/<conversation_name>/ with the  json objects like this:
+We send the post request to the url [tittle](localhost:8000/filesmessage/<conversation_name>/) with the  json objects like this:

-In form-data format not in json format
+In `form-data` format not in json format
-"files":"files drs in your local enviroment"
+`files`:`files drs in your local enviroment`